 - The boys love having breakfast for supper.
 We love eggs and hope our six hens will be laying soon, which will be so fun and help our grocery bill as well.
 One of our kiddos eats a different sausage than the rest of us due to dietary restrictions, so I serve him that brand and the rest of us eat what’s on sale.

 A few years ago, I asked my husband to print out a menu with the days of the week for me.
-I got an 8” x 10” frame from Dollar Tree, along with some dry erase markers, and have loved it ever since.
+I put it in an 8” x 10” frame from Dollar Tree, along with some dry erase markers, and have loved it ever since.
 The kids love seeing the plan for the week and it helps cut out the “what are we having for dinner question?”
-Get yours here!

 What I have grown to love most about the way we shop and prepare meals is the money we save and the convenience of having the prepared meals in the freezer.
 It is so helpful to be able to thaw out taco meat or pop a meatloaf in the crock pot and be able to focus on the kids after they get home from school.